swcarpentry/training-course/_posts/2012/10/2012-10-26-everyone-should-program-_and_-programming-is-hard.md

   - Design
   - Noticed
 ---
-[Good post][1] from Mark Chu-Carroll that says, &#8220;Yes, everyone should learn to program, but yes, it really is hard.&#8221; It isn&#8217;t as compelling to read as Bret Victor&#8217;s demos are to watch (see points 1 and 2 in [this post][2]), but it resonates with what I&#8217;ve see in workshops.
+[Good post][1] from Mark Chu-Carroll that says, "Yes, everyone should learn to program, but yes, it really is hard."
+It isn't as compelling to read as Bret Victor's demos are to watch (see points 1 and 2 in [this post][2]), but it resonates with what I've see in workshops.

 > To write complicated programs is complicated.
 To write programs that manipulate symbolic data, you need to understand how the data symbolizes things.
 To write a computer that manipulates numbers, you need to understand how the numbers work, and how the computer represents them.
-To build a machine, you need to understand the machine that you&#8217;re building.
-It&#8217;s that simple.
+To build a machine, you need to understand the machine that you're building.
+It's that simple.

 Thoughts?